 Brownies are my biggest weakness.
 Not just any brownies, though.
-I won’t blink an eye for your box mix crap in a pan.
-It’s the homemade goodness that gets me.
+I won’t blink an eye for your betty crocker box mix.
+Okay maybe I will.
+But It’s the homemade goodness that really gets me.
 The chewy, gooey, fudgy brownies that stick to your fingertips and the roof of your mouth.
 Fresh from the pan and chased with a cold glass of milk.
 THOSE brownies.
 Are my weakness.
 It doesn’t matter if I have been dieting for 29 days and I am 8 hours away from meeting my goal….you take a pan of homemade brownies out of the oven and that’s the end of me.

 A good paleo brownie recipe is literally the first thing I knew I had to get down when I started my paleo journey.
 And that’s because brownies also happen to be my husband’s weakness.
 He will casually toss brownie ingredients into the buggy when I shop without saying a word….which is his way of asking me to make some.
 And I could NOT do that until I made some I knew I could eat.
 My tummy would be in big trouble.
 Thankfully they werent too hard to convert to paleo.
 Over the years I have tweaked the recipe here and there.
 I’ve made a lot of versions, some better than others.
 I’ve become familiar with which ingredients I prefer to work with….and those I don’t care for at all.